Joint Meeting Poster Session submission

 - Potential conflicts of interest in connection with the abstract are disclosed.

 - If the abstract is accepted, the presenter agrees to be available to present it.

-- Any animal studies conform with the Guiding Principles in the Care and Use of Animals of the American Physiological Society.
+- Any animal studies conform with the Guiding Principles for the Care and Use of Vertebrate Animals in Research and Training of the American Physiological Society.

 - Any human experimentation was conducted according to a protocol approved by an Institutional Review Board on ethics of human investigation.

 An abstract must consist of the following, each in its own paragraph:

 - Authors, with full names and without degrees, keyed to affiliations by superscript numbers, and with the presenting author italicized.

 - Affiliations, enumerated for each author, and including city, state, and country abbreviation.

 - Do not include charts, diagrams, figures, references, or tables.